zcutlip/mock-op/docs/AUTHENTICATION.md

 # Use the --raw flag to only output the session token.
 ```

 To simulate the same but with the 1Password app connection enabled, set `MOCK_OP_SIGNIN_USES_BIO=1`.
-Much like with `op signin` with biometric authenticatin, This will result in a successful exit status with zero output:
+Much like with `op signin` with biometric authentication, this will result in a successful exit status with zero output:

 ```console
 ❱ export MOCK_OP_SIGNIN_USES_BIO=1